h3110Fr13nd/vectorshift-hubspot-integration/README.md

 4. **Testing**: Test your field mappings with sample API responses before deployment.

-This architecture ensures that adding new HubSpot API endpoints is a matter of configuration rather than code changes, making the system highly maintainable and extensible.
+5. **Extensibility**: This architecture ensures that adding new HubSpot API endpoints is a matter of configuration rather than code changes, making the system highly maintainable and extensible.